SainsburyWellcomeCentre/NeuralPlayground/README.md

 notebook.
 To plot these results, go to [comparison_from_manager](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/main/examples/comparisons_examples/Comparision_from_manadger.ipynb) and [examples_comparison](https://github.com/ClementineDomine/NeuralPlayground/blob/main/examples/comparison_board_examples/comparison_board.ipynb).
 We show visual comparisons between results from agents running with experimental behavior and results from the real experiment.

-## 4. I-want-to-Contribute
+## I want to contribute

 There are many ways to contribute to our project.

 1. Implement a hippocampal and entorhinal cortex [Agent](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/agents) of your choice.

 2. Work on improving the [Arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/arenas).

 3. Add an [Experimental](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/experiments) data set.
 4. Implementing metrics to compare the output of the Agent with the experimental data.

 5. Refactor the code to improve the readability and efficiency.

 All contributions should be submitted through a pull request that we will later access.
 Before sending a pull request, make sure you have the following: